jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/properties/_packedintrinsicpropertiesof.md

 mapping(uint256 => mapping(uint256 => uint256)) private _packedIntrinsicPropertiesOf;
 ```

+* Arguments:
   * `_projectId` is the ID of the project to get instrinsic properties of.
   * `_configuration` is the funding cycle configuration to get properties of.
 * The resulting view function is private to this contract.